TeamViewer Remote Desktop

 sudo dpkg -i teamviewer_arm64.deb

-If there are dependency issues, enter the following command to fix the dependencies.
+If there are dependency issues, enter the following command to fix them:

 sudo apt --fix-broken install